-(1) The University of Oldenburg assumes its responsibility towards its graduates by teaching the principles of academic work and good academic practice to its students during their studies and promoting honesty and accountability in academia.
+(1) The University of Oldenburg assumes its responsibility towards its graduates by teaching students the principles of academic work and good academic practice during their studies and by encouraging them to be honest and responsible in their research.
 It also communicates the sensitive nature of recognising academic misconduct.

-(2) The university lays the foundations and creates the framework conditions for persons working in academia to be able to adhere to legal and ethical standards.
+(2) The university lays the foundations and creates the framework conditions for those working in academia to be able to adhere to legal and ethical standards.
 The framework conditions include clear, written procedures and principles for selecting staff and staff development as well as for supporting early-career researchers and promoting equal opportunities.